Answered By: Margarete Bower

 Information about standards can be found on our Standards research guide: Getting Technical Standards @ Pitt

 • American Society for Testing and Materials (ASTM) standards.
-They are listed as ASTM Standards and Engineering Digital Library in the A-Z list of databases: ASTM Standards and Engineering Digital Library
+They are listed as ASTM Compass in the A-Z list of databases: ASTM Compass

-• Institute of Electric and Electronic Engineers (IEEE) standards.
+• Institute of Electrical and Electronic Engineers (IEEE) standards.
 They are listed as IEEEXplore in the A-Z list of databases: IEEEXplore

 Standard Request Service: